CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

 \subsubsection{\textbf{Temporal Contrast (TC)}}

-The DGNN encoders with the memory module have the ability to learn long-term stable patterns~\cite{kumar2018learning,trivedi2019dyrep,rossi2020temporal}.
-However, the short-term fluctuating evolution patterns over time are also vital for DGNNs' real-world applications, such as user modeling in industrial scenarios.
+The DGNN backbone encoders with the memory module have the ability to learn long-term stable patterns~\cite{kumar2018learning,trivedi2019dyrep,rossi2020temporal}.
+Nevertheless, the short-term fluctuating evolution patterns over time are also vital for DGNNs' real-world applications, such as user modeling in above mentioned industrial scenarios.
+Thus, short-term fluctuations should also be highlighted during the modeling at each timestamp.
 Therefore, the temporal contrast is proposed by contrasting the recent subgraph (positive sample) with the agelong subgraph (negative sample) to capture the short-term fluctuating patterns over time changing.
-The motivation for temporal contrast is: the relatively recent events are more consistent with the current state than the agelong events.
+The motivation for temporal contrast is that the relatively recent events are more consistent with the current state than the agelong events.

 Concerning the consistency of temporal information, the temporal-aware function $f_{t\rightarrow p}(\cdot)$ can be implemented in two opposite ways for generating the positive and negative samples: \textit{chronological probability function}~$f_{t\rightarrow p}^{tp}(\cdot)$ and \textit{reverse chronological probability function}~$f_{t\rightarrow p}^{tn}(\cdot)$.
 The probabilities are defined as follows: